Kia introduces new design language with K8 large sedan

 We don't have any photos of the interior nor any technical details as Kia is saving these until closer to the K8's market launch later his year.

-The K8 hasn't been confirmed to reach the United States, and there's a good chance we won't see it as Kia is dropping both the Cadenza and larger K900 sedan in our market after 2021 due to poor sales.
+A Kia spokesperson confirmed to Motor Authohrity the K8 won't come to the U.S. as the automaker's dropping both the Cadenza and larger K900 sedan in our market after 2021 due to poor sales.
 While sedans are still popular in some parts, over here they continue to lose out to SUVs and pickup trucks in the popularity rankings.
 We've reached out to Kia for comment on the chances of the K8 in the U.S. and will update the article as soon as we hear back.